Mattias1/ddd-draughts/QueryBuilder-README.md

 give you a performance boost for large where in lists.
 Also note that if you forget the where clause, it'll throw an exception.
 You can turn these [options](/QueryBuilder-Options.md) off if you want.

+Note also that this assumes Dapper can deal with snake case and NodaTime objects.
+You can enable that with something like: `QueryBuilderOptions.SetupDapperWithSnakeCaseAndNodaTime();`

 A more complicated example:
 ```